sunstep/sunstep/README.md

 - 👋 Hi, I’m @sunstep
-- I can cross off installing Arch Linux from scratch from my bucket list.
-- Gentoo when?
-- By the way I use vim

 <!---
 sunstep/sunstep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.